 Smoking is Prohibited in the Shooting Halls.
 Smoking Allowed in Designated Areas Only.
 Please Obey all No Smoking Signs.

 Join us at the 2017 Vegas Shoot!
-Held at the South Point Hotel and Casino; The Vegas Shoot is the most prestigious archery tournament in the World with over $350,000 in cash and prizes.
-The event attracts novice to Olympic archers from around the Globe and includes 3-intense days of no error competition.
+Held at the South Point Hotel and Casino; The Vegas Shoot is the most prestigious archery tournament in the World with over $400,000 in cash and prizes.
+The event attracts over 3,000 novice to Olympic archers from around the Globe and includes 3-intense days of no error competition.

 The Vegas Shoot offers the largest in-tournament trade show in the World with over 70 vendors and 25,000 sq. feet.
 The Vegas Shoot trade show overlooks the main competition area for a front row view of the excitement.
-Click here to view the 2016 Vendor Packet.
+Click here to register for the 2017 trade show.